neonevm/neon-evm.docs/devportal/testnet/deploy_contract_via_remix.md

   * MetaMask wallet must be configured for both Proxy and EVM-loader (regardless of how Proxy and EVM-loader are started, MetaMask wallet must always be configured for them).

 **The network configuration:**
-  * Solana claster is accessed via a proxy.
+  * Solana cluster is accessed via a proxy.
   * Solana works in test mode and the proxy interacts with it through the EVM-loader.

 ## Steps to complete